iut62elec/Soccer-Highlight-Generator-with-GenAI/README.md

 5. After completion, you will receive an email at the subscribed address with a link to the highlight video.

 This example video highlight was generated using this solution.
-The tool processed an already highlighted video from the 2022 FIFA World Cup final between Argentina and France, originally 5 minutes long, provided by Fox.
+The tool processed an already extended highlighted video from the 2022 FIFA World Cup final between Argentina and France, originally 5 minutes long, provided by Fox.
 This game was chosen due to its high-scoring nature, including 6 goals and subsequent penalty shots.
-The generated highlight effectively removes all unnecessary moments, retaining only the goals and penalty kicks, and reduces the video to 3 minutes.
+The generated highlight effectively removes all unnecessary moments, retaining only the goals and penalty kicks, and reduces the video to ~4 minutes.
 Feel free to test this tool with other games as well.

 <a href="https://vimeo.com/935254589?share=copy">